Is Spain dog-friendly? Are you planning to travel to Spain with your dog? ARF, keep on sniffing!

 Can you fly your dog in Spain?
 Yes!
 Major Spanish airlines like Iberia and Vueling allow small dogs to fly in the cabin for a small fee (usually under 50 euros) as long as the total weight for the dog + carrier equates to 8 kg or less.
 The maximum carrier measurements are 45 cm long, 35 cm wide and 25 cm height (the sum of the three dimensions cannot exceed 105 cm).

-Even though I’ve flown many flights to and from Spain without any problems, I did experience one bad flight with Iberia Airlines (although it was not my first time flying them).
+Even though I’ve flown many flights to and from Spain without any problems, I did experience one bad flight.
 When I flew to Geneva from Madrid in April a few years ago, I started panting inside my carrier shortly after takeoff.
 The plane became stuffy quickly due to the lack of air conditioning.
 My humans immediately unzipped the carrier so I could have more ventilation, but the flight attendant subsequently demanded them to zip it up.
 Seeing that I was still panting, my humans refused to jeopardize my life.
 My humans pleaded that I would be in a life-threatening situation if I were forced back into the carrier due to the lack of ventilation.
 After FOUR TIMES of going back and forth, the flight attendants finally left us alone.
 Always check on your dog throughout the flight (nap with an open eye).
 Never put him or her at risk.
 If it means technically or temporarily breaking the airline rules, so be it.
 Remember, NO FLIGHT IS EVER WORTH YOUR DOG’S LIFE!

 The Poop Situation